Monday, September 22, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The takeaway

-Considering the Deco BE25 (and its variants), the new ZenWiFi BTD 4 is an eventual development from Asus.
-Chances are you’ll find a few other variants in the near future.
-While the new hardware is not earth-shattering, it has enough to deliver Gigabit-class real-world performance, especially when used in a wired home.
-That, plus the comprehensive set of features known among Asus’s ZenWiFi hardware, will make it a formidable contender among the dua-band Wi-Fi 7 mesh crowd.
+The ASUS ZenWiFi BD4 is not earth-shattering, but it has enough to deliver Gigabit-class, even Gig+, real-world performance, especially when used in a wired home.
+That, plus the comprehensive set of features known among ASUS’s ZenWiFi hardware, makes it a formidable contender among the dual-band Wi-Fi 7 mesh crowd.
+Consider one today!

 Share what you just read!